Updated April 2026

 Pay Annually If Possible

-Monthly payment plans typically include interest or admin fees that add 5-10% to your total cost.
-Paying the annual premium upfront saves money over the year.
+Monthly payment plans typically include interest or administration fees that add 5-10% to your total annual cost.
+Paying the full premium upfront saves money over the year.

 8